 - medicine used to prevent diseases like tuberculosis and AIDS

-Telling your doctor about your medical history and the medications that you are currently taking can help her determine the cause of your condition.
+Talking with your doctor about your medical history and the medications that you are taking can help determine the cause of your condition.

-Yes.
-First, learn all you can about your illness by reading books, going to lectures and talking to your doctor.
-Get support from others who also have the illness.
-Mental Health America is a good place to look for a support group in your area.
-In these groups, you can hear how others face the challenges of life and manage their mood and treatment medications.
+Depression and Bipolar Support Alliance is a good place to look for a support group in your area.
+In these groups, you can hear how others face life’s challenges and manage their mood and treatment medications.

 For helpful hints for managing your illness, see coping with bipolar disorder.